If your insomnia disability insurance claim was denied unfairly, do not be surprised. Above all, do not give up on your claim.

 If you have become disabled from chronic insomnia and need expert representation filing a new claim, or appealing a claim that was denied unfairly, we are here to help.

 It makes no difference if you are under a disability insurance plan with your employer, or if you have purchased a policy directly on your own.
-Please contact Mehr, Fairbanks & Peterson without delay, because time constraints under your policy must be followed.
+Please contact Mehr Fairbanks Trial Lawyers without delay, because time constraints under your policy must be followed.

 We will review your policy, your situation, and answer all your questions.
 There is no charge or obligation for this call at 800-249-3731.